 - Shingles (or other roofing materials)

-The integrity of your roof relies on decking in good condition.
+The integrity of your roof relies on the decking being in good condition.
 Putting new shingles over a rotting or damaged roof deck is a recipe for disaster down the line.
-Ideally, you’d be working with sound decking, but as a DIYer, you must be prepared to deal with and replace soft, sagging, or damaged roof decking.
+Ideally, you’d be working with sound decking, but as a DIYer, you must be prepared to deal with and replace soft, sagging, or the damaged roof decking.

 Underlayment is the layer between the decking and the shingles.
 The most common type of underlayment is roofing felt, but there is also synthetic and rubberized asphalt underlayment.

 When performing your own roof replacement, you’ll need to roll the felt underlayment across your entire roof and staple it down.
 The staples should be no more than 12 inches apart.
 Make sure the underlayment is completely flat before you staple it down because any air bubbles could let in water.